Fire!!

-Fire!! was an African-American literary magazine published in New York City in 1926 during the Harlem Renaissance.
+Fire!!
+A Quarterly Devoted to the Younger Negro Artists was an African American literary magazine published in New York City in 1926 during the Harlem Renaissance.
 The publication was started by Wallace Thurman, Zora Neale Hurston, Aaron Douglas, John P. Davis, Richard Bruce Nugent, Gwendolyn Bennett, Lewis Grandison Alexander, Countee Cullen, and Langston Hughes.

 The magazine's title referred to burning up old ideas, and Fire!! challenged the norms of the older Black generation while featuring younger authors.
-The publishers promoted a realistic style, with vernacular language and controversial topics such as homosexuality and prostitution.
+The publishers promoted a realistic style, using vernacular language and covering controversial topics such as homosexuality and prostitution.
 Many readers were offended, and some Black leaders denounced the magazine.

 The endeavor was plagued by debt, and its quarters burned down, ending the magazine after just one issue.

 History

-Fire!! was conceived to express the African-American experience during the Harlem Renaissance in a modern and realistic fashion, using literature as a vehicle of enlightenment.
+Fire!! was conceived by the self-described Niggerati literary group, to express the African-American experience during the Harlem Renaissance in a modern and realistic fashion, using literature as a vehicle of enlightenment.
 The magazine's founders wanted to express the changing attitudes of younger African Americans.
 In Fire!! they explored controversial issues in the Black community, such as homosexuality, bisexuality, interracial relationships, promiscuity, prostitution, and color prejudice.

 Langston Hughes wrote that the name was intended to symbolize their goal "to burn up a lot of the old, dead conventional Negro-white ideas of the past ... into a realization of the existence of the younger Negro writers and artists, and provide us with an outlet for publication not available in the limited pages of the small Negro magazines then existing."
 The magazine's headquarters burned to the ground shortly after it published its first issue, ending its operations.